By train the journey from Bangkok to Prachuap Khiri Khan is scheduled to take from 6 to 7 hours depending upon which train you take.

 Use the Search Box below to buy your train tickets from Bangkok to Prachuap Khiri Khan.
 Tickets purchased online can either be collected in Bangkok or sent to your home address.
 See below for information about the cost of train tickets purchased online.

-This is a relatively short journey and recommend taking Train #171 which completes the journey in a relatively quick 5 hours 35 minutes, avoids needed to get up early to get the 08.05 departure and arrives early evening ready to check into your hotel and shower before dinner.
-All other departures (except the early train) arrive after 20:30 in the evening which is less convenient.
+This is a relatively short journey and recommend taking Train #171 which departs at 12:30, avoids needed to get up early to get the 07:50 departure and arrives early evening ready to check into your hotel and shower before dinner.
+All other departures (except the early train) arrive after 21:56 in the evening which is less convenient.

 Prices to Prachuap Khiri Khan